Official picture by Koge-Donbo*Moe

 - How Do I Shot Web?: Puchiko attempts to do Eye Beams like her sister Dejiko and... doesn't quite make them.

-- Idol Singer: Dejiko and Rabi~En~Rose want to be one.
+- Idol Singer: Dejiko and Rabi~En~Rose are aspiring to be one of them.

 - Improbable Age: Coo is only 13, but he's already a certified doctor like the rest of the black Gema Gema Gang.